markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-list-ordered-start

-An ordered list has each list item preceded by an ``#.`` followed by a space.
+An ordered list has each list item preceded by ``#.`` followed by a space.
 For example:

 .. code-block:: rst